ehjhihlo/Phylo-GCN/README.md

 - **label** folder contains the sample and its corresponding label

 ### result
-The training result, including the result, prediction on each validation sample, confusion matirx, acc curve, loss curve and trained model.
+The training result.
+Including the result, prediction on each validation sample, confusion matirx, acc curve, loss curve and trained model.
 ### train
 The code for training the model, including Phylo-GCN demo and other models.
 ### trees